ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `label` (string):
 : The value of the `label` the client instance provided in the associated
     [token request](#request-token), if present.
-    REQUIRED for multiple access tokens, OPTIONAL for single access token.
+    REQUIRED for multiple access tokens or if a `label` was included in the single access token request, OPTIONAL for a single access token where no `label` was included in the request.

 `manage` (string):
 : The management URI for this